mxilia/2D-Tile-Editor/README.md

 - You can export all of the tiles you upload out in the program so it matches to your game.
 - No layer system.
 - Only works for png.

+*Installation:*
+- Download the .exe file, config and logo.ico (optional) and put the logo.png inside the res folder.